 The council is not required to raise council tax to fund depreciation, revaluation and impairment losses or amortisations.
 However, it is required to make an annual contribution from revenue towards the reduction in its overall borrowing required.
-As at 31 March 2011 this council has no borrowing requirement, so this contribution is not required.
-Depreciation, revaluation and impairment losses and amortisations are therefore replaced by the contribution in the general fund balance, by way of an adjusting transaction with the capital adjustment account in the movement in reserves statement.
+As at 31 March 2012 this council has no borrowing requirement, so this contribution is not required.
+Depreciation, revaluation and impairment losses and amortisations are therefore replaced by the contribution in the general fund balance, by way of an adjusting transaction with the capital adjustment account in the MiRS.

-(viii) Employee benefits
+viii.
+Employee benefits